Compliance with Requirements

 In June 2010, the Commission launched a separate public consultation to review in vitro diagnostic device legislation.
 The review focuses on scope, classification and conformity assessment methods of IVDs, among others.
-The proposed legislation was released in September 2012 and is still undergoing review in tandem with the new proposed medical device legislation.
+The proposed legislation was released in September 2012 and has been adopted in 2017 in tandem with the new proposed medical device legislation.

-The European Council and European Parliament are currently finalizing the review.
-The new text is likely to be published on the Official Journal of the EU in early 2017.
+The European Commission is currently finalizing all the implementing and delegated acts needed for the proper implementation of the new legal framework.
 New measures should be effective from 2020 for MD and AIMD and 2022 for IVD.

 For more information about the review of existing legislation, please visit: https://ec.europa.eu/health/home_en

 Overlap with the new machinery safety directive 2006/42/EC has been clarified for medical devices that are also machinery.
 Only one single conformity assessment is required under the medical device directives 93/42/EEC and 90/385/EEC.
 The risk assessment to be carried out is the risk/benefit analysis as set out in the essential requirements of the directives concerning medical devices.
 Harmonized standards for medical devices which are also machinery should cover in their scope any requirements of the machinery directive that are applicable to the devices.
 Such standards will be reviewed and amended or revised if needed.